 This is the part most people skip, and it's the part that matters most.

-Reading through your answers in your head is not practice.
+Reading through your answers in your head isn't practice.
 It feels like practice because it's effortless — but that effort is exactly what you need to train for.
 Speaking clearly under mild social pressure, while being observed, while tracking time, while trying to remember what you planned to say — that's the actual skill.

-Practice changes the experience.
-Not just your confidence, but your actual performance.
 Answers that sound clear in your head often come out muddled when spoken.
 You discover which stories fall apart under follow-up questions.
 You find out that your "tell me about yourself" is three minutes long, not 90 seconds.

 The ideal practice involves another person asking questions, not letting you off the hook when you get vague, and following up the way a real interviewer would.
-Most people don't have easy access to that — friends and family tend to be too supportive to be useful.
+Most people don't have easy access to that; friends and family tend to be too supportive to be useful.

 That's exactly what kalbeki is designed to do.